 HttpOnly when they contain no sensitive information (e.g. "screen size")

-Users with Overall/RunScripts permission (usually implied by Overall/Administer) are able to execute arbitrary code using the Script Console, related APIs (
+Users with Overall/Administer permission (or the deprecated Overall/RunScripts permission) are able to execute arbitrary code using the Script Console, related APIs (

 /scriptText), and many plugins.